Min Aung Hlaing: War crimes

+Arrest warrant request

+In November 2024, as part of the International Criminal Court investigation in Bangladesh/Myanmar, the prosecutor of the ICC, Karim Ahmad Khan, requested an arrest warrant for Min Aung Hlaing, stating that there were reasonable grounds to believe that Hlaing was responsible for crimes against humanity for his role in the genocide.

+On 14 February 2025, a court in Argentina, acting on a petition from the Burmese Rohingya Organisation UK and citing the principle of universal jurisdiction, issued arrest warrants against Min Aung Hlaing and other senior Myanmar officials on charges of "genocide and crimes against humanity" against the Rohingyas.
+In response, Myanmar military spokesperson Major General Zaw Min Tun rejected the ruling, calling it "baseless" and accusing Argentina’s judiciary of political interference.
+He defended Min Aung Hlaing, asserting that the accusations were politically motivated and lacked legitimacy.

 Sanctions

 The U.S. Department of the Treasury has imposed sanctions on Min Aung Hlaing since 10 December 2019, pursuant to Executive Order 13818, which builds upon and implements the Global Magnitsky Human Rights Accountability Act and targets perpetrators of serious human rights abuse and corruption.
-He has committed serious human rights abuse against members of ethnic minority groups across Burma.
-This US sanctions include a freezing of assets under the US and a ban on transactions with any US person.

-About one year later, 11 February 2021 — following the 1 February 2021 coup led by Hlaing — he was also placed on the sanctions list of the OFAC pursuant to Executive Order 14014, in response to the Burmese military's coup against the democratically elected civilian government of Burma.
-Shortly thereafter, 25 March 2021, OFAC also sanctioned some of the companies that Hlaing and/or his associates owned or controlled, including the MEC conglomerate headed by Hlaing.
+He has committed serious human rights abuses against members of ethnic minorities across Myanmar.
+The US sanctions include a freezing of assets under the US and a ban on transactions with any US person.
+In 2022, he was also placed on the sanctions list of the OFAC pursuant to Executive Order 14014, in response to the 2–21 coup.
+OFAC also sanctioned some of the companies that Hlaing and/or his associates owned or controlled, including the MEC conglomerate headed by Hlaing.

-The Government of Canada has imposed sanctions on him since 18 February 2021, pursuant to Special Economic Measures Act and Special Economic Measures (Burma) Regulations, in response to the gravity of the human rights and humanitarian situation in Myanmar (formerly Burma).
-Canadian sanctions include a freezing of assets under Canada and a ban on transactions with any Canadian person.
+The Government of Canada has imposed sanctions on him since 18 February 2021, pursuant to Special Economic Measures Act and Special Economic Measures (Burma) Regulations, in response to the gravity of the human rights and humanitarian situation in Myanmar.
+Canadian sanctions include a freezing of assets and a ban on transactions with any Canadian person.

-HM Treasury and the Foreign, Commonwealth and Development Office of the United Kingdom have imposed sanctions on him since 25 February 2021, for his responsibility for serious human rights violations in Burma.
-The UK sanctions include a freezing of assets under the UK and a ban on entry or transit to the UK.
+HM Treasury and the Foreign, Commonwealth and Development Office of the United Kingdom have imposed sanctions on him since 25 February 2021, for his responsibility for serious human rights violations in Myanmar.
+The UK sanctions include a freezing of assets under the UK and travel ban to the UK.

-Furthermore, the Council of the European Union has imposed sanctions on him since 22 March 2021, pursuant to Council Regulation (EU) 2021/479 and Council Implementing Regulation (EU) 2021/480 which amended Council Regulation (EU) No 401/2013, for his responsibility for the military coup and the subsequent military and police repression against peaceful demonstrators.
-The EU sanctions include a freezing of assets under member countries of the EU and a ban on entry or transit to the countries.
+The Council of the European Union has also imposed sanctions on him since 22 March 2021, pursuant to Council Regulation (EU) 2021/479 and Council Implementing Regulation (EU) 2021/480 which amended Council Regulation (EU) No 401/2013, for his responsibility for the 2021 coup and the subsequent military and police repression against peaceful demonstrators.
+The EU sanctions include a freezing of assets and a ban on entry or transit to the bloc.